-Einstein is probably one of the smartest human beings who ever lived.
-Regardless, he is certainly one of the smartest people (if not the smartest person) that the average individual can name off the top of their head.
+Albert Einstein is one of the smartest human beings who ever lived, and he’s probably the smartest person that the average individual can name off the top of their head.

-He was responsible for unifying mass and energy with his famous E=mc^2 equation.
-This equation is considered by many to be the world’s most famous equation.
-Additionally, he brilliantly developed the general theory of relativity, and laid the foundation for all modern science.
-It seems obvious then that Einstein won the Nobel Prize for his scientific efforts (though, not for relativity… more on that later).
+He was responsible for unifying mass and energy with his famous E=mc^2 equation, the world’s most famous equation.
+Additionally, he developed the general theory of relativity and, in so doing, laid the foundation for all modern science.
+Einstein also won the Nobel Prize for his scientific efforts.

 Einstein was born to a German middle-class Jewish family in 1879.
-His father was a well respected engineer who worked with direct current electrical equipment.
+For those of you who don’t already know, “Pi Day” is also Einstein’s birthday (how awesome is that?).
+His father was a well-respected engineer who worked with direct current electrical equipment.

-According to some of Einstein’s biographical sources, early is his life, Einstein was shown a compass by his father.
+According to some of Einstein’s biographical sources, early in his life, Einstein was shown a compass by his father.
 Immediately, the young genius realized that something must be causing the needle to move, even though there was nothing currently observable causing this motion.

 After Einstein’s Father’s business failed, the family moved to Italy.
 In this time, Einstein published his first paper titled “On the Investigation of the State of Ether in a Magnetic Field.”
 Whereas the paper was not widely circulated, it marked the beginning of his contributions to science.
 Eventually, Einstein moved to Switzerland where he was awarded a teaching diploma in math and physics in 1900.

 Unfortunately, due to the poor job climate and Einstein’s less-than-stellar school record, he had problems finding a teaching job, so he started work in a patent office.
 Specifically, he evaluated patents for electromagnetic devices.
 One of the biggest issues of the time was the synchronization of time (something we take for granted now).
 While thinking about this problem, among others, Einstein realized that space and time were fundamentally connected.
 And this is where his scientific career truly started.